mezo-org/musd/final-presentation.md

 # Gas Compensation

 - **When a user opens up a trove, an extra flat $200 MUSD is minted for gas compensation, sent to the GasPool, and added to the borrower's debt.**
-- **This debt is included when calculating the user's collateral ratio.**
+- **This debt is included when calculating the user's collateralization ratio.**
 - **When a trove is liquidated, the liquidator is sent the 200 MUSD as compensation**
 - **In all other situations (redemption, closing a trove, repaying debt), the last 200 MUSD of debt is paid from the Gas Pool**
 - **Effectively, this is a hold on 200 MUSD that is returned as long as a trove is not liquidated**